 - What are the most common injuries resulting from Nevada car accidents?

-What Can a Car Accident Attorney in Las Vegas Do For Me?
+What Can a Car Accident Lawyer in Las Vegas Do For Me?

+A Car Accident Lawyer can help victims of an auto accident build an injury case & help you get compensation to cover medical expenses, lost wages, car repairs, & emotional distress damages.
 It is a sad fact that many victims of car accidents fail to seek legal representation.
-In cases of serious injury or loss of life, it is imperative that your case is managed carefully and correctly by an experienced Las Vegas personal injury attorney.
+In cases of serious injury or loss of life, it is imperative that your case is managed carefully and correctly by an experienced Las Vegas accident lawyer.
 On your own, working directly with an insurance company leaves you at their mercy.
 The insurance company represents the negligent driver – not you, or your family.
 Their goal is typically to settle the case as quickly as possible, for the lowest dollar amount they can negotiate.
-The compensation recovered may be far, far lower than you could have achieved with the help of an accident attorney at Cogburn Law Offices.
+The compensation recovered may be far, far lower than you could have achieved with the help of an accident lawyer at Cogburn Law.

 How Much Does A Las Vegas Car Accident Lawyer Charge?

-At Cogburn Law Offices, we don’t charge an exorbitant attorney fee.
+Car accident lawyers generally charge a contingency fee for their services.
+At Cogburn Law, we don’t charge an exorbitant lawyer fee.
 We only charge fees if we win a case and obtain monetary awards for our clients, this is called a contingency fee.
-Rather than charge an hourly rate that is payable by the client as the services are rendered, a personal injury attorney waits to be paid from the settlement or verdict proceeds of a case.
-While the exact percentage can range from attorney to attorney, in Nevada the typical fee for a personal injury case is 33 1/3% for pre-litigation – or any work performed on a case prior to filing a civil lawsuit.
+Rather than charge an hourly rate that is payable by the client as the services are rendered, a car accident lawyer waits to be paid from the settlement or verdict proceeds of a case.
+While the exact percentage can range from lawyer to lawyer, in Nevada the typical fee for a auto injury case is 33 1/3% for pre-litigation – or any work performed on a case prior to filing a civil lawsuit.

 What Type of Compensation Can Victims Recover?